TheTigerII/Radar-UREx/Userguide.md

 the warm-up and calibration progress, then `Static reference ready (fixed)`.
 The detector learns normal per-angle-cell variation, applies a per-range power floor, and removes common receiver-gain drift.
 It applies the threshold to each update's instantaneous change without temporal smoothing.
-By default, a cell must exceed twice its learned noise variation; there is no additional absolute dB floor.
+A cell must exceed twice its learned noise variation.
+Direct `livedatacapture.py` use defaults the additional absolute floor to 0 dB, while the recommended `main/run.py` launcher passes 3 dB by default.
 The reference and learned noise estimates remain fixed after calibration by default, so later scene changes are not absorbed.

 Raw changes do not become displayed static targets by themselves.
 A confirmed measured dynamic track arms rather than starts handoff; no additional minimum